microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationattributecollectionoptionconfiguration.md

 ---
 title: "authenticationAttributeCollectionOptionConfiguration resource type"
-description: "Represents the configuration of option values for certain input types on Attribute Collection page that is part of a self-service user flow for external identities"
+description: "Represents the configuration of option values for certain input types on an attribute collection page that is part of a self-service user flow for external identities."
 author: "nanguil"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"